-Without the ''forall b'', the type variable ''b'' would be quantified over the whole instance declar
+Without the forall b, the type variable b would be quantified over the whole instance declaration, which is not what is intended.

 • One of these new quantified constraints can appear anywhere that any other constraint can, not just in instance declarations.
 Notably, it can appear in a type signature for a value binding, data constructor, or expression.
 For example instance (forall xx. c (Free c xx)) => Monad (Free c) where Free f >>= g = f g